Bypass navigation bar

 The lab’s centerpiece is an advanced system for energy management metering and verification.
 Solar and wind energy systems form a small-scale renewable power distribution system that also allows for comparative data analysis.
 The lab can monitor the energy efficiency of the building and will also be available to students in other technical programs.

-Our Commercial Building Energy Performance Technology faculty members not only have advanced degrees but also have real-world experience in the industry.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Commercial Building Energy Performance Technology faculty members not only have advanced degrees but also have industry experience.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Commercial Building Energy Performance Technology faculty.

 Commercial Building Energy Performance Technology courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.